EarthScope/ispaq/README.md

-# ISPAQ - IRIS System for Portable Assessment of Quality
+# ISPAQ - EarthScope System for Portable Assessment of Quality

 ISPAQ is a Python client that allows seismic data scientists and instrumentation operators to run data quality metrics on their own workstation, using much of same code as used in EarthScope's (formerly IRIS)